yvelikova/axway-open-docs/content/en/docs/apigtw_devops/team_dev_practices.md

 "linkTitle": "Team development best practices", "weight":"14",
 "date": "2019-11-19",
-"description": "This topic describes recommended best practices for creating API Gateway team development projects."
+"description": "Learn the recommended best practices for creating API Gateway team development projects."
 }
 This includes creating a common project and API projects, adding the projects to an SCM system, and setting up project dependencies.